 If a project plan is a mental model of a system development, it represents the project team's shared assumptions of how the development will proceed.
 It represents a system structure (Forrester, 1971).
-Forrester also recognized that the human mental model (including that of a system development) often fails because the human mind often draws the wrong conclusions about the consequences of that model.
-System dynamics thinking and a recognition of the criticality in considering the role and thinking of the human in project management in general and scheduling in particular offer a tool to examine the execution of aerospace system developments.
+Forrester also recognized that the human mental model (including that of a system development) can fail because the human mind often draws the wrong conclusions about the consequences of that model.
+System dynamics thinking and a recognition of the criticality in considering the role and thinking of the human in project management, including scheduling.
+As such, it offers a method to better understand the execution of aerospace system developments.